shelleywong/BoxAndArrow/Array/README.md

 ## Using Array Visualizer in the Browser

-When you go to `http://127.0.0.1:5000/array` in the browser, you'll see a button to generate a list of random integers -- use this to create a random array of positive and negative integers that can be copied into any of the Array Values fields.
-Or, if you'd prefer, simply input your own comma-separated list of integers.<br>
+When you go to `http://127.0.0.1:5000/array` in the browser, you'll see a button that generates a list of random integers.
+If you find it difficult to think of different sets of input to test, the random generator is a useful option for creating a random array of positive and negative integers that can be copied into any of the Array Values fields.
+You can also change any of the values or simply input your own comma-separated list of integers.<br>

 Each array function is independent (not related to any of the other array functions).
 You can test the same array of values on different array functions, or different array values on the same array function.
 It's a good idea to test a variety of input to make sure your function produces the correct solution no matter the input.<br>

-Note: Since these functions may be included in C++ code, `extern "C"` ensures that the functions are treated as external C functions, while the `EMSCRIPTEN_KEEPALIVE` declaration adds your functions to the list of exported functions and allows your code to run when compiled to JavaScript.
-The body of each function does not change.<br>
+Note: The inclusion of `extern "C"` ensures that the functions are treated as external C functions even if they are part of a C++ program.
+The `EMSCRIPTEN_KEEPALIVE` declaration adds your functions to the list of exported functions and allows your code to run when compiled to JavaScript.
+The body of each function should be very similar (if not identical) to the same function written in a different application.<br>

 ## Array Exercises